Daily College Preparatory Schedule

 One credit is awarded if the student passes the full year course.
 A one-semester course awards ½ credit.
 For transfer students, all grades are recorded from the transcript of the sending district and are given the numerical equivalent according to the grading scale of the sending school.

 Our Lady of the Hills College Pep is currently on a seven period per day schedule operating within two semesters.
 Students can earn the equivalent of 3.5 credits within each semester.
 Twenty-eight credits are required for graduation.

 Our Lady of the Hills College Prep ranks the top 5 students in each class using numerical averages.

 GPA is calculated on a 100-point weighted scale (10 quality points are added for Honors, AP, and Dual Credit Courses) and is recorded on all official and unofficial transcripts.
 Quality points are not included on transcripts or report cards but are used to calculate each quarter’s honor roll and the cumulative GPA’s.
 GPA's on transcripts are calculated using semester averages.

 Upon request from a college or university admissions department, the College Board grading scale will be used to convert the cumulative numeric average into a 4.0 GPA with a 1.0 quality point added for Honors, AP , and Dual Credit courses.

 Quality points are added in the following courses:

-AP courses: Biology, English III, English IV, Environmental Science, Psychology, Calculus AB, Statistics, and U.S. Government and Politics.
+AP® courses: Biology, Calculus, English Language and Composition, English Literature and Composition, Environmental Science, Psychology, Statistics and U.S. Government and Politics.